Expand Medicare

 Unfortunately, at every turn, Progressives’ efforts to guarantee health coverage have been met by obstruction and opposition from the Republican Party.
 It is Republicans who have embraced junk plans that undermine protections for pre-existing conditions.
 It is Republican state attorney generals who sued to block Medicaid expansion and Republican governors who refused to extend Medicaid coverage to their citizens, leaving millions of low-income Americans, disproportionately people of color, unable to access health coverage.

 And in the midst of the worst global pandemic in generations, Republicans fought in court to invalidate the Affordable Care Act and eliminate insurance for tens of millions of people.
 Overturning the Affordable Care Act remains a central plank of the Republican Party platform.
-The difference in values between the two parties on this life-or-death issue could not be more stark.
+The difference in values between the two parties on this life-or-death issue could not be more clear.

 Recommendation: